 Transfer students and continuing students should contact their assigned adviser with questions.

 ALEKS is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student’s mathematical knowledge, reports its findings to the student, and then provides the student with a learning environment for improving this knowledge to an appropriate level for course placement.

 The ALEKS Math Assessment ensures students’ readiness for particular mathematics courses at St. Edward's University.
 Since these courses are demanding, it is important for students to begin in the course most likely to lead to success.
 Students will not be permitted to take a course unless they have demonstrated readiness.
 After completing the initial assessment, students who wish to improve their skills may use the included learning modules.

 Who must take ALEKS?

-If a student's degree plan requires Calculus or if a student has no SAT/ACT scores, he or she will be required to take the ALEKS placement exam.
+If a student's degree plan requires Calculus or if a student has no SAT/ACT scores, he or she will be strongly recommended to take the ALEKS placement exam.
 Other students may elect to take the ALEKS placement exam if they would like to improve upon their SAT/ACT placement.

 When do students take ALEKS?